The Courtship of Eddie's Father (film): Plot

-After a New Year's party, Tom and Elizabeth have drinks together at his apartment while Mrs Livingston overhears them.
+After a New Year's party, Tom and Elizabeth have drinks together at his apartment.
 Days later, Tom and Rita have another dinner date.
 However, Eddie takes an immediate dislike to Rita.
 During Eddie's birthday party, Rita tells Tom over the phone that Norman and Dollye are engaged to be married.
 Rita invites Tom to their engagement party, and brings Eddie after Elizabeth and Mrs. Livingston decline to babysit him.
 While there, Tom questions Eddie about his contempt for Rita.

-Months pass, and Tom takes Eddie to summer camp.
-After they leave, Mrs. Livingston suggests to Elizabeth that she tie with the knot with Tom.
+Months later, Tom takes Eddie to summer camp.
+After they leave, Mrs. Livingston suggests to Elizabeth that she tie the knot with Tom.
 Eddie tells his father that he has a crush on a girl.
-He tells his father that he was going to write in a letter but the camp censors the mail.
-After a baseball game, the last camp activity for parents and campers, Rita politely thanks Eddie telling him he must enjoy baseball.
-She then thoughtlessly mentions Eddie's crush as she's leaving.
+He tells his father that he was going to write in a letter, but the camp censors the mail.
+After a baseball game, the last camp activity for parents and campers, Rita thoughtlessly mentions Eddie's crush as she is leaving.
 Tom swears he never told Rita about it.
 Eddie tearfully tells his father to marry Elizabeth, but Tom declines as he intends to propose to Rita.

 At Rita's apartment, Tom proposes to her, but she knows that Eddie does not take well to her and suggests leaving Eddie at Tom's brother's for a few months to give them a chance for their marriage to take.
 Meanwhile, Tom learns over the phone that Eddie has run away from camp.
 Tom drives to the camp and learns that Eddie stowed away to Manhattan and is staying with Elizabeth.
 Back in Manhattan, Tom and Elizabeth have another argument, in which Tom insults Elizabeth's failed marriage.
 Eddie returns to his father and apologizes for running away.
 Tom cancels his next date with Rita, deciding to spend more time with his son.

 The next morning, Mrs. Livingston leaves for her trip to Brazil.
-During breakfast, Eddie roleplays as Elizabeth and gets Tom to call her.
+During breakfast, Eddie roleplays as Elizabeth and convinces Tom to call her.
 Eddie runs to Elizabeth's door, notifying her that his father will be calling her.
 She later answers the phone.
 Eddie stands in the hallway between the open doors, and becomes delighted when Tom and Elizabeth are talking again.